SaudiWebDev2020/Murtada_Almutawah/Assignments/CSS/Flex navbar/README.md

 You can download the Dojo icon [here](https://s3.amazonaws.com/General_V88/boomyeah2015/codingdojo/curriculum/content/chapter/dojo-icon.png).

-- [ ] Use the supplied HTML code snippets to recreate the images using flex.
+- [T] Use the supplied HTML code snippets to recreate the images using flex.
-- [ ] (optional) Use google font Montserrat
+- [T] (optional) Use google font Montserrat

+Note: I solved both part in one file. :#